As you may know, our repository holds the latest stable NGINX and vast array of dynamic modules for it.

 yum -y update getpagespeed-release yum -y install yum-utils yum-config-manager --enable getpagespeed-extras-nginx-mod yum update nginx

-Going back to stable package while preserving existing configuration:
+Going back to the stable package while preserving existing configuration:

 yum-config-manager --disable getpagespeed-extras-nginx-mod rpm --erase --justdb --nodeps nginx-mod yum install nginx yum history sync